ANSHURAJ11/LAMMPSatOU/README.md

 1. [Request a user account](https://www.ou.edu/oscer/support/accounts/new_account) at OSCER.
 While requesting for an OSCER account, one needs to specify his/her group name.
 If you are a member of the CM<sup>3</sup> group, specify “cm3atou” as your group name.
 For all other new users, use your own group name.
 If you use an incorrect group name in your request, there is a chance your request will be delayed or even denied.

 2. Wait for the user account to be approved --- you will receive an email.
 In what follows, I will assume that your account is `username` and your password is `username-pw`.
+  - $HOME directory has a storage space of 20GB.
+To access more space, members in our group should move files to /ourdisk/hpc/cm3atou/username.
+[Note: this path is for our group only].
+There, the maximum storage space (for our group) is 18.6 TB.
+For large files (> 1GB), one can archieve files on OURRstore.
+For more information, new users can refer to this [page](https://www.ou.edu/oscer/support/storage_on_hpc)

 3. To use OSCER, these webpages may help:
    - [HPC at OU](https://www.ou.edu/oscer/getting_started/getting_started_hpc_intro)
    + [OSCER](https://www.ou.edu/oscer/getting_started/getting_started_using_oscer)